A guide to taxes in Spain

 If you sell a property in Spain, you have to pay a property transfer tax, Impuesto Transmisiones Patrimoniales (ITP).
 When a property is sold, the local authority charges a tax on the increase in value of the land, the plus valia.

-Capital gains tax (the tax paid on profits from selling property or other investments) has been cut from 21 percent to 20 percent in 2015 and will fall to 19 percent in 2016.
-If you bought the property before 1994 you may be liable to pay more tax than before as taper tax on capital gains tax has been abolished.
+Spain's capital gains tax (the tax paid on profits from selling property or other investments) was cut from 21 percent to 20 percent in 2015 and to 19 percent in 2016, payable on profits up to EUR 6,000; the rate rises to 21 percent on profits up to EUR 50,000, and 23 percent thereafter.
+If you bought a property before 1994 you may be liable to pay more tax than before as taper tax on capital gains tax has been abolished.

-The rules regarding inheritance and gift tax (also called succession tax) have now changed so that non-residents from within the EU/EEA are treated the same as residents.
+The rules regarding inheritance and gift tax in Spain (also called succession tax) have now changed so that non-residents from within the EU/EEA are treated the same as residents.
 Previously, non-residents were charged around 80 percent more than residents.
 Now the rate is around 1–7 percent for all (depending on region).
-If you have paid the higher rate in the past, you may be entitled to a refund.
+If you have paid the higher rate in the past (specifically from 1 January 2011–2015), you may be entitled to a refund.

-The general rate of company taxation in Spain has been reduced in 2015 to 28 percent and will fall to 25 percent in 2016.
+The general rate of corporate tax in Spain was reduced in 2015 to 28 percent and to 25 percent for 2016 and 2017.
 Newly formed companies pay 15 percent for the first two years of business.
+A reduction of 10 percent tax may be granted to profits locked into a special reserve for five years.
 Company tax returns must be filed within six months and 25 days after the end of the accounting period.
 Payment is by instalments in April, October and December, each instalment usually being 18 percent of the tax liability.
 Read more about taxes for self-employed workers and freelancers in Spain.